 For an early account reference on geraniums, read an in depth paper by Roger Swain which was published for Harvard University. http://arnoldia.arboretum.harvard.edu/pdf/articles/1974-34-3-aromatic-pelargoniums.pdf Here’s Roger speaking with Anne at the Connecticut Flower Show.
 They both appreciate Harvard Forest & antique botanical illustrations.

 Copper Plate Engraving in Brief:

 A copper plate engraving is an antique printing method whereas a very thin flat piece of copper was attached to a block of wood.
 Tools called burins were used to engrave into the copper the desired image.
 The copper plate was carefully inked up and printed onto a slightly damp piece of hand made rag paper, in this case light wove paper.
-Water colors could be added by hand.
+Next the watercolors added by hand.